wvengen/rmididings/README.md

 # RMididings

-_This project is in its early stages, take care._

 RMididings is a partial clone of [mididings](http://das.nasophon.de/mididings/) in [Rust](https://www.rust-lang.org/), allowing one to use a syntax not unlike mididings for MIDI event routing and processing.
 Mididings is a Python-based MIDI router and processor.

-It is very early in development, and most things don't work.
-What does work:
+It is in early development, and many things are not available.
+What is:
 - `NoteOn`, `NoteOff`, `Ctrl` and `SysEx` events.
 - Only supports the `alsa` backend, which ties it to Linux.
 - A limited set of filters, modifiers and generators.
-- A limited set of connections: `Chain` and `Fork`.
+- A limited set of connections: `Chain!`, `Fork!` and `Not!`.
-- Scenes, scene switching and running a single patch.
+- Scenes and subscenes, scene switching and running a single patch.
 - Pre, post, init, exit and control patches.

 Some missing things can be implemented, but there are some limitations using Rust,